jrykr/repo-template/CONTRIBUTING.md

 ## Getting Started

-After you install `mise` and Homebrew, run the following command to install all developer tools.
+After you install `mise` run the following command to install all developer tools.

 ```console
 mise run install-all
 ```

-Some tools don't have pinned versions, such as Lefthook.
-Generally, you're advised to keep these up-to-date.
-If the tool isn't already on your path, we use Homebrew to install it.

-For tools with pinned versions, such as Node, we use `mise`.

 ## Checks